arunkp/react-datatable-rdt/README.md

 ### Mandatory Props
 ```
   /*
-  @rows accepts a array of objects with keys same as column field values as data
-  IMPORTANT: use exactly same keys in the objects as mentioned as field value of columns.
+    @tableTitle adds some text above the table, it could be a any HTML/JSX tag or a string
+    Optional
     */
-  rows: rowType[];
+  tableTitle?: ReactNode | string;

   /*
     @columns accepts a array of objects, every object must have field and fieldHeader
     IMPORTANT: The field value will be used to map the rows.
     */
-  columns: columnType[];
+  columns?: string | columnType[];

+  /*
+    @selectable makes all the rows selectable with a visible checkbox
+    default: false;
+    Optional
+    */
+  selectable?: boolean;

+  /*
+    @useObjectKeysForColumnNames
+    default: true;
+    Optional
+    Depends on: data prop
+  */
+  useObjectKeysForColumnNames?: boolean;

+  /*
+  @getSelectedRow is a function which gives all the selected rows by the user.
+  */
+  getSelectedRow?: (selectedRows: dataType[]) => void;

+  conditional Props:
+  IMPORTANT: You can only pass data prop or paginated prop, not both.

+  data: dataType[];

+  /*
+  perPageSize: number of rows
+  @default: 5

+   */
+  perPageSize?: number;

+  /*
+  pagined: if you use this prop,  you cant use data prop
+  */
+  paginated: {
+    data: dataType[];
+    total: number;
+    skip: number;
+    take: number;
+  };

   ```

 ## Example